Vehicle registration plates of Syria: Ba'athist Syria

 Damascus Governorate and Damascus Countryside Governorate, and covering certain categories of transactions, including first-time registration, transfer of ownership, technical changes (except for locomotives and trailers), and more, but not yet a full replacement of all license plates in circulation.

 In November 2024, this process was expanded to Latakia Governorate.
 This was the last major addition to the vehicle registration system under Ba'athist Syria, with the fall of the Assad regime happening only a month after.

-1997 Series
+1997 series

-The Syrian license plates since 1997 have black lettering on a white background.
+Ba'athist-led Syrian license plates in 1997 had black lettering on a white background.
 The plate is divided into 4 sections (when viewed from left to right):